LewisMDillon/escape-from-fell-manor/README.md

 - `gspread`: used with the Google Sheets API
 - `google.oauth2.service_account`: used for the Google Sheets API credentials
 - `time`: used for adding time delays
+- `sys`: used for text typing effect & quit game functions
 - `os`: used for adding a `clear()` function
+- `random`: used to get a random choice from a list
+- `copy`: used to create deep copy of room dicttionary from dictionary.py
+- `datetime`: used to insert date into hall of fame entries
+- `tabulate`: used to format hall of fame entries
 - `colorama`: used for including color in the terminal
-- `random`: used to get a random choice from a list

 ## Testing